nvidia-holoscan/holoscan-sdk/docs/gxf/doc/scheduler/scheduler.rst

 Greedy Scheduler Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The greedy scheduler takes in the following parameters from the
+The Greedy Scheduler takes in the following parameters from the configuration file:
-configuration file

 .. csv-table::
     :header: Parameter name, Description